On definite lattices bounded by a homology 3-sphere and Yang-Mills instanton Floer theory: The lattice

 A straightforward Mayer-Vietoris argument shows that the statements of both Theorems \ref{thm:genus2} and \ref{thm:genus1} hold for 3-manifolds that are not integer homology 3-spheres, as long as the lattice is assumed to be {\emph{unimodular}}.
 In joint work with Marco Golla \cite{golla-scaduto} we provide analogues of the above results for non-unimodular lattices.\\

 Other than Donaldson's Theorem A and Fr\o yshov's work in instanton Floer theory, restrictions on the possible definite lattices bounded by a fixed homology 3-sphere have previously been established using Seiberg-Witten and Heegaard Floer theory.
 In particular, there is a fundamental inequality for both the Heegaard Floer $d$-invariant of Oszv\'{a}th and Szab\'{o} \cite[Thm.1.11]{os} and Fr\o yshov's Seiberg-Witten correction term \cite[Thm.4]{froyshov-monopole}.
 A lattice theoretic result of Elkies \cite{elkies-2} implies that if an integer homology 3-sphere has either of these invariants the same as that of the Poincar\'{e} sphere, then there are only 14 possible definite lattices that occur, up to diagonal summands; see Table \ref{tab:table1}.
-While our proofs of all results stated above depend only on instanton theory, we will see in Section \ref{sec:dinv} that for Theorem \ref{thm:genus1} these restrictions from other theories can replace some, but not all, of the instanton theoretic input of the argument.
+While our proofs of all results stated above depend only on instanton theory, we will see that for Theorem \ref{thm:genus1} these restrictions from other theories can replace some, but not all, of the instanton theoretic input of the argument.
 The same is true for Theorem \ref{thm:genus2}, as discussed at the end of Section \ref{sec:genus2}.\\

-To prove Theorems \ref{thm:genus2} and \ref{thm:genus1}, we provide partial analogues of Fr\o yshov's instanton inequality from \cite{froyshov-inequality} in which the coefficients used are the integers modulo two and four.
+To prove Theorems \ref{thm:genus2} and \ref{thm:genus1}, we provide partial analogues of Fr\o yshov's instanton inequality from \cite{froyshov-inequality} in which the coefficients used are the integers modulo a power of $2$, with an emphasis on the cases of $2$ and $4$.
 The inequalities provide new lower bounds for the genus of an embedded surface in a smooth closed 4-manifold in terms of data from the intersection form.
-Part of the input for these inequalities are relations in the instanton Floer cohomology ring of a circle times a surface, taken with the coefficient rings $\Z/2$ and $\Z/4$.
-We only prove the relevant relations for low genus, which is more than what is needed for our applications.
-We also reduce the verification of the general case to an arithmetic problem that we plan to return to in a separate article.\\
+Part of the input for these inequalities are relations in the instanton Floer cohomology ring of a circle times a surface, taken with the coefficient rings $\Z/2^k$.
+We only prove the relevant relations for low genus and small $k$, which is more than what is needed for our applications.\\